Disaster Relief Services Program

 Impact of the Disaster Relief Services Program

 Since the devastating 2017 fires, the Disaster Relief Program at Legal Aid of Sonoma County has helped hundreds of disaster survivors rebuild their homes and lives.
-We assist individuals throughout their recovery and are helping vulnerable individuals navigate the COVID-19 pandemic.
+We are no longer taking on clients for this program.

 If you have questions about your legal rights relating to disaster recovery or COVID-19 in the workplace, call us at (707) 308-2512